Aims and Management of CIGB

 Patrick has been part of the Management Council for several years.
 He is an accountant by profession and works in social housing.

-Colin is the Ecumenical Development Officer for Birmingham Churches Together and Secretary to the West Midlands Region Churches Forum and helps CIGB connect witht he wider church networks across the city and West Midlands.
+Robert is the Ecumenical Development Officer for Birmingham Churches Together and Secretary to the West Midlands Region Churches Forum and helps CIGB connect with the wider church networks across the city and West Midlands.

 Mr David Pinwell – Birmingham Methodist District Representative

-David is the Interfaith Workplace Chaplain at the NEC Group, and part of the CIGB team.
+David is the Interfaith Workplace Chaplain at the NEC Group, and part of the CIGB Chaplaincy team.

 Aims and Activities